List of Africans venerated in the Catholic Church

-This is a list of saints, blesseds, venerables, and Servants of God from Africa, as recognized by the Catholic Church or other Christian denominations.
-These people were born, died, or lived their religious life in any of the states or territories of Africa.
+The Catholic Church recognizes some deceased Catholics as saints, beati, venerabili, and servants of God.
+Some of these individuals are associated with the continent of Africa.

 Before the Arab Conquest

 In the first centuries of the Catholic Church, Africa produced many of her leading lights.
 The Catholic presence in Africa was weakened by the schism following the Council of Chalcedon which resulted in the separation between the Catholic and Coptic Orthodox Church, and even more so by the rise of Islam.
 Following the Arab conquest of northern Africa, the Catholic Church was largely absent from the continent before modern times, although the Coptic, and later Ethiopic, Orthodox Churches remained.
 The following are some of the notable saints from the first to seventh centuries, though it is a very incomplete list.

 Popes

 Three of the early popes were either from Africa themselves or children of African immigrants to Rome.
 All three were from this time period and are traditionally considered saints.
 They are: